about the playwright

 PL Krahnke’s plays include Humid; Asylum; Robbi at The Confluence; and Merry Christmas, Beauregard!—a musical currently in development.

-Her work has received readings in New York, London, Chicago, San Francisco, and Bloomington, Indiana.
+Her work has received readings in New York, London, Chicago, San Francisco, and Bloomington, Indiana, and been developed at Chicago Dramatists, Telling Humans Playwright Studio, Goddard College, and the Jerwood Center UK.

 Humid was a finalist for the Hinton Battle National Multicultural New Play Competition, placing in the top eight out of 3,000 submissions, and received readings in both New York and London.

-She holds an MFA in Playwriting from Goddard College.
-Her continuing development includes classes at Chicago Dramatists with Spanish playwright Emilio Williams, work with directors Kate Hendrickson of Trap Door Theatre (Chicago) and Audrey Sheffield (Stranger Things, London), and study with playwright Will Dunne.
+Her continuing development includes classes at Chicago Dramatists with Spanish playwright Emilio Williams, work with director Kate Hendrickson of Trap Door Theatre (Chicago), and study with playwright Will Dunne.

 Krahnke’s plays have been dramaturged by Jack Phillips Moore of The Public Theater (NYC), Martine Kei Green-Rogers, Dean of the DePaul Theatre School, and Chicago playwright Carson Grace Becker.
-Her broader experience includes a teaching practicum in New York City and serving as a teaching assistant for Emilio Williams in both Chicago and Paris.

 As a producer, Krahnke produced the Telling Humans new-play reading series in Chicago in 2023 and 2024.